-One-way functions are functions that are easy to evaluate but hard (on the average) to invert.
-That is, a function $f: \{0,1\}^ \to \{0,1\}^$ is called one-way if there is an efficient algorithm that on input x outputs f(x), whereas any feasible algorithm that tries to find a preimage of f(x) under f may succeed only with negligible probability (where the probability is taken uniformly over the choices of x and the algorithm's coin tosses).
+One-way functions are functions that are efficiently computable but infeasible to invert (in an average-case sense).
+That is, a function $f:\{0,1\}^ \to \{0,1\}^$ is called one-way if there is an efficient algorithm that on input x outputs f(x), whereas any feasible algorithm that tries to find a preimage of f(x) under f may succeed only with negligible probability (where the probability is taken uniformly over the choices of x and the algorithm's coin tosses).
 Associating feasible computations with probabilistic polynomial-time algorithms, we obtain the following definition.